paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2016-04-02-freelancing_year_one.markdown

 Wishful thinking?
 Maybe, but publicly acknowledging these desires is a good first step on the road to fulfilment, I reckon.

-### 4. Grow my network
+### Grow my network
 In order to achieve these aims, I'll need to diversify my network.
 One of the things I've found quite surprising is how closely this maps to people who have passed through Clearleft.
 That's no bad thing -- many of my interests and values align with theirs.
 Given my often introverted and reserved nature, I find meeting new people at events quite difficult, but this is something I'll need to overcome.

-### 5. Share the proceeds
+### Share the proceeds
 As I mentioned earlier, I remain in a very fortunate position: I get to do what I enjoy, and I get paid to do it.
-With a better understanding of my financial situation, from this year on, I'll be sharing some of the proceeds of my good fortune by giving a portion of my income to charities.
-I'm planning on splitting this up so that I give a share to a local charity focused on homelessness, and another share to a global concern, climate change.
+With a better understanding of my financial situation, I'll now share some of the proceeds of this good fortune.
+Donating a portion of my income to charities, I plan on splitting this up so that a portion goes to a local charity focused on homelessness, and another fighting a more global concern, climate change.
 I  hope to write more about this in the coming months.

 [1]: https://paulrobertlloyd.com/2015/01/changing_gears
 [2]: https://paulrobertlloyd.com/2015/10/taking_the_plunge